Looking for some great professional goals for work?

 And what’s worse is when the end of the quarter comes, and you haven’t worked on anything (yikes!) or learned something new (double yikes!)

-This becomes an even bigger problem when you’re involved in remote project management as there’s nobody there to help you with those goals in-person.
+This becomes an even bigger problem when you’re remote working through project management software as there’s nobody there to help you with those goals in person.

 But don’t worry!